sclorg/postgresql-container/README.md

 This repository also provides a test framework, which checks basic functionality of the PostgreSQL image.

-Users can choose between testing PostgreSQL based on a RHEL or CentOS image.
+Users can choose between testing PostgreSQL based on a RHEL or CentOS Stream image.

 *  **RHEL based image**

-    To test a RHEL7 based PostgreSQL image, you need to run the test on a properly subscribed RHEL machine.
+    To test a RHEL9 based PostgreSQL image, you need to run the test on a properly subscribed RHEL machine.

     ```
     $ cd postgresql
-    $ make test TARGET=rhel7 VERSIONS=13
+    $ make test TARGET=rhel9 VERSIONS=13
     ```

-*  **CentOS based image**
+*  **CentOS Stream based image**

     ```
     $ cd postgresql
-    $ make test TARGET=centos7 VERSIONS=13
+    $ make test TARGET=c9s VERSIONS=13
     ```
 +By using the `TESTS` parameter you can choose a test case subset to be run against the image, eg: